Volume dependence of microwave induced excess quasiparticles in superconducting resonators: Results and discussion

-The Noise Equivalent Power (NEP) of MKIDs is ultimately limited by the fluctuations of quasiparticles in the absorber volume \cite{deVisser2012}, $\text{NEP}_{GR}=2\Delta\sqrt{n_{qp} V/\tau_{qp}^*}/\eta_{pb}$, with $\eta_{pb}$ the pair-breaking efficiency of pair-breaking photons \cite{Guruswamy2014}.
+The sensitivity of a power-integrating MKID is measured as the Noise Equivalent Power (NEP).
+This is ultimately limited by the fluctuations of quasiparticles in the absorber volume \cite{deVisser2012}, $\text{NEP}_{GR}=2\Delta/\eta_{pb}\sqrt{n_{qp} V/\tau_{qp}^*}$, where $\eta_{pb}$ is the pair-breaking efficiency of pair-breaking photons \cite{Guruswamy2014}.
 In the quasiparticle creation regime, this is thus limited by the excess quasiparticles generated by the microwave probe.
-If we assume the internal microwave power to be $P_{int}^{bif}$ (\cref{eq:Pbif}) and $k_BT\ll(\Delta, \hbar\omega_0)$, we can analytically estimate this to be \footnotemark[1],
+To suppress other noise sources such as TLS and amplifier noise, typically a high probe power is chosen.
+If we assume the internal microwave power to be the maximum before bifurcation, $P_{int}=P_{int}^{bif}$ (\cref{eq:Pbif}), the internal quality factor is limited by quasiparticles, $Q_i=Q_i^{qp}$, and $k_BT\ll(\Delta, \hbar\omega_0)$, we can estimate this to be (see \cref{ap:NEP}),